-The Doctor of Philosophy degree with specializations in measurement, learning and development, and exceptionalities (e.g. assessment, behavior management, gifted and talented) combines the expertise of faculty in a variety of departments.
+The Doctor of Philosophy degree has specializations in applied behavior analysis, gifted and talented, school psychology, learning and development, quantitative methods, and multidisciplinary studies, allowing students to select courses based on their interests and future goals.
 The program focuses on developing reflective teachers of adult learners and competent researchers who will generate new information in their fields of study.
-The goals of this program are to (1) develop researchers with multidisciplinary perspectives; (2) improve the quality of instruction and research in higher education; (3) develop researchers who encourage inquiry and creative productions; and (4) develop researchers who are scholars.
-Graduates from this program may expect to (1) teach at an institution of higher education in departments of educational psychology, psychology, and related disciplines; (2) coordinate professional development, continuing education, and research centers; or (3) lead research and development centers.
-The degree requires a minimum of 65 hours of course work plus nine hours of dissertation.
-Up to twelve hours may be transferred upon petition approval.
+The goals of this program are to (a) develop researchers with a balance between disciplinary and multidisciplinary perspectives; (b) improve the quality of instruction and research in higher education institutions; (c) develop teachers who are scholars and encourage inquiry-based learning and creative production; and (d) develop researchers in exceptionalities, learning and development, school psychology, and/or quantitative methods.
+Graduates from this program may expect to be hired as professors in departments of educational psychology and related disciplines; teachers in medical schools, church-related institutions, and community colleges; directors of development and research centers; coordinators of field-based and adult-based education programs; evaluators for public or private schools; and research and development in business, government, and other agencies.
+The majority of all course work toward the completion of the Ph.D. must be taken at Baylor.
+The number of credits to be transferred will be determined by the faculty in the department upon petition approval by the Graduate School.